KDE/documentation-develop-kde-org/source/style/icon.rst

    :alt: KDE app icon for Discover

 *KDE app icon for Discover*

-When creating a Breeze theme version of a 3rd-party app's icon, is critically important that the icon's existing brand and visual style be preserved.
-The goal is to create a Breeze version of the icon, not something completely new and different.

 .. image:: /img/Breeze-icon-design-14.png
    :alt: 3rd party app icon for VLC